bseltz-cohesity/scripts/python/downloadZipFile/README.md

 This script downloads and extracts a recovered zip file from a file-level recovery from archive.

+**Warning**: zip extraction will `overwrite` existing files without asking.
+Make sure you know what you are doing!

 ## Download the scripts

 You can download the scripts using the following commands: